-For the past couple of months, the British media has been on Dickens overload in which everyone from Armando Iannucci and Sue Perkins to Mariella Frostrup and Aled Jones have offered up their praise and opinions on the greatest novelist of the Victorian era.
-There’s a genuine risk of over-kill and a sad realisation that in a year’s time there’ll be no Dickens around.
-That’s the way media people think.
-To this day no one has given me a realistic explanation as to why newspapers, magazines, radio and TV don’t feature anything unless they have some event to “hang it on”.
-I’d find Charles Dickens’ characters and indeed the great man himself, to be just as interesting 199-and-a-half years after his birth as exactly 200, but maybe I’m odd.
+For the past couple of months, the British media has been on Dickens overload.
+Every celebrity from Armando Iannucci and Sue Perkins to Mariella Frostrup and Aled Jones has offered up their praise and opinions on the greatest novelist of the Victorian era.
+There’s a genuine risk of over-kill and a sad realisation that in a year’s time there’ll probably be no Dickens at all.

-There’s a theory that suggests that Charles Dickens’ characters and brilliant – if occasionally over-convoluted – plots were so good because they were written in instalments.
-The theory falls down when you think how many other authors wrote to the same constraints and, sadly, their work has grown ivy and perished over the years.
-I think we just have to admit that the reason Dickens’ stories and characters have survived is because they were so extraordinary to start with.
+There’s a theory that suggests that Charles Dickens’ characters and brilliant – if occasionally over-convoluted – plots were so well-crafted because he had to write them in instalments.
+The theory falls down when you realise that many other authors wrote to the same constraints and (sadly, perhaps) their work has grown ivy and perished over the years.
+I think we just have to admit that Dickens’s survived is because they were so extraordinary to start with.
 Take this extract from Little Dorrit:

 ‘Nothing changed,’ said the traveller, stopping to look round.
 ‘Dark and miserable as ever.
 A light in my mother’s window, which seems never to have been extinguished since I came home twice a year from school, and dragged my box over this pavement.
 Well, well, well!’